Niklas Stolze: Ultimate Fighting Championship

-Stolze faced Benoît Saint-Denis on June 4, 2022 at UFC Fight Night: Volkov vs. Rozenstruik.
+Stolze faced Benoît Saint-Denis on June 4, 2022, at UFC Fight Night: Volkov vs. Rozenstruik.
 Stolze lost the bout after getting submitted in the second round.

-On June 9, 2022 it was announced that Stolze was released from the UFC.
+On June 9, 2022, it was announced that Stolze was released from the UFC.

+Oktagon MMA

+Stolze faced Andrej Kalašnik on November 18, 2023, at Oktagon 49, winning the bout via first-round knockout.

+In his sophomore performance, Stolze faced Máté Kertész on Marc 23, 2024 at Oktagon 55, being submitted in the second round via rear-naked choke.

+Stolze faced Matouš Kohout on September 7, 2024, at Oktagon 60, winning the bout via flying knee TKO in the first round.